LilaRest/tulipe/docs/guide/troubleshooting/deep-reactivity-problem.md

 ### Resilient reactive getters and setters
-If you plan to work with deeply reactive Vuethers objects, this ones provides you with two methods that allows to get or set the value of a possibily nested reactive object :
+If you plan to work with deeply reactive Tulipe objects, this ones provides you with two methods that allows to get or set the value of a possibily nested reactive object :
 - `rGet(<possiblyNestedReactiveObject>)`
 - `rSet(<possiblyNestedReactiveObject>, <newValue>)`
 These methods are pretty simple, they use the `isRef()` method provided by Vue to determine if the `<possiblyNestedReactiveObject>` is a Ref or not (if not it means that is has been unwrapped) and so to determine if it must be set or get using `.value` or not.

 The `r` before `Get` and `Set` stands for `resilient/reactive Get/Set`.

-All the Vuethers objects are internally using those methods to makes it as resilient as possible.
+All the Tulipe objects are internally using those methods to makes it as resilient as possible.